cameronsamuels/memerator/.github/PRIVACY_POLICY.md

 We use cookies for analytic tracking purposes.
 We do not store any cookies on your computer except for third-party cookies.
 ### 2b.
 Why do we use 'cookies'?
-We use cookies for analytic tracking purposes.
+In order for us to use third-party products in our app, cookies are used.
-It makes the Memerator a better app when we use them.
+It makes the Memerator a better app when we use these third-party products such as analytic tracking.

 ## 3. Third-party
 ### 3a.
 Third-party disclosure